Opportunities

 1. Project Description

-• Short Summary/Synopsis (1 paragraph): What is your story about?
+• Short Summary/Synopsis (125 words max): What is your story about?
 Give an overview of your story, introducing the main characters and themes or issues your story covers.
 This should only be an overview as you’ll be able to expand on this in your treatment (see section below).

-• Project Status (1 paragraph): Include a brief summary of the status of your project.
+• Project Status (125 words max): Include a brief summary of the status of your project.

-• Treatment (up to 4 pages max.): What is your story and your story structure from beginning to end including plot points, narrative trajectory, main characters and character arcs.
+• Treatment (2000 words max): What is your story and your story structure from beginning to end including plot points, narrative trajectory, main characters and character arcs.
 Also include the length of your project (26:46, 56:46 or other) and describe the theme, format and point of view through which the story will be told.

-• Filmmaker’s Statement (up to 1 page): Explain why you want to tell this story, what your connection is to the story and why you feel you’re the best person to tell this story.
+• Filmmaker’s Statement (250 words max): Explain why you want to tell this story, what your connection is to the story and why you feel you’re the best person to tell this story.
 Please include your access to the story and characters.

-• Topic Summary (up to 1 page): Detail the topics, issues, themes, challenges, stakes, or questions that your project will cover.
+• Topic Summary (250 words max): Detail the topics, issues, themes, challenges, stakes, or questions that your project will cover.
 Describe why this topic is important, timely or relevant to Pacific Islanders.
 Explain the cultural and/or social relevance and context for the topic.

-• Artistic Approach (up to 1 page): Explain how you intend to tell this story.
+• Artistic Approach (250 words max): Explain how you intend to tell this story.
 Describe your creative vision for the finished project - its visual look and feel.
 Explain your intended use of cinematic language or any particular artistic approach that informs the storytelling.
 If applicable, mention any creative elements, new technologies or non-traditional mediums that you intend to utilize.
 Explain how these elements will enhance the experience and interaction between viewer and the world of the story.

 The Independent Review Panel will evaluate your Project Description based on: